ocamilomontealegre/top-javascript-exercises/01_helloWorld/README.md

   1. `helloWorld.js`
   2. `helloWorld.spec.js`

-This setup should be the same for all of the exercises.
+This setup should be the same for all the exercises.
 The plain javascript file is where you'll write your code, and the `spec` file contains the tests that verify your code is functional.

 Let's look at the spec file first:
 ```javascript